Agricultural Literacy Curriculum Matrix

 - Answer Key:

-- Read the book Farming written by Gail Gibbons to the class and highlight several agricultural products and their source.
-Point out the different habitats for plants and animals found on the farm and compare their needs in order to survive.
+- Read Farming by Gail Gibbons aloud to the class and highlight the sources of the agricultural products mentioned in the book.
+Point out the different plant and animal habitats found on the farm and compare their survival needs.

-- Discuss with students other products that come from agriculture.
+- Discuss with the students other products that come from agriculture.

-- Discuss the vocabulary words to make sure students understand each agricultural product.
+- Discuss the vocabulary words to make sure students are familiar with each agricultural product.

-- Review alphabetizing.
+- Review the skill of alphabetizing.
 Have students write the vocabulary words in alphabetical order on the lines under each heading.
 (This could be a homework exercise with parental input).
 Answer key:

 - After students complete the alphabetizing exercise, they should complete the Word Find.

-- Review terms found in the Word Find and ask, what agriculture commodity did the item come from or what items does the commodity produce.
+- Review terms found in the Word Find and ask the students to either identify what agriculture commodity the item comes from or to identify what items the commodity produces.
 For example, butter comes from dairy cattle and sheep produce wool that is woven into socks or sweaters.